BenjaminHRW/dichoptic-view/README.md

 ## About

 This is another complementary project for the Eye Tracking Goggles.
-The goal of this project is to display 3D stimulus/objects on a 2D screen for realistic 3D testing of the eyes.
-The above code is a version of the software that handles stimulus(currently statically) and sends out signal for synchronization.
+The goal of this project is to display 3D stimuli/objects on a 2D screen for realistic 3D testing of the eyes.
+The above code is a version of the software that handles stimulus(currently statically) and sends out signals for synchronization.
 For demo, check out [this](https://drive.google.com/drive/folders/1AyPt1Vvx-TJJVSS_gfBMiC9Yz2GjT9Hn).

 ## Technology